 - There is development of relationships with influencers before brands need them.
 Relationship building takes time and once the connection is there, activating influencers becomes a lot more easy and effective.

-How do you compensate influencers?
+How to compensate influencers?

 It should be known that social media influencers’ influence don’t come easy.
 It was built with solid work and dedication.
-They spend loads of energy and time building their influence.
+They spend loads of energy and time building it.
 Step by step they created an online presence that brings them joy, social impact and prestige.
-For most this is a part time job which consumes their time creating content relevant to a brand.
+For most this is a part-time job which consumes their time creating content relevant to a brand.
 And later spend a lot of time interacting with their audience about a brand.
+That effort is worthy paying for!

+The question should be: What should the compensation plan be like?
+Payment?
+Free samples?
+Event tickets?
 I will go with payment because it creates some obligation between the brand and the influencer.
-The other matter with payment is how much should be the right price for the kind of content created.
+The how much should be negotiated with the influencer in relation to the content they create.

 Brands like to cheat influencers!
 Paying them peanuts for so much work and creativity, this should stop!
 We are not your slaves!